argoproj/argo-rollouts/docs/features/traffic-management/mixed.md

 ## Requirements

 The use of multiple providers requires that both providers comply with its minimum requirements independently.
-By example, if you wan't to use NGiNX and SMI you would need to have both SMI and NGiNX in place and produce the rollout configuration for both.
+By example, if you want to use NGiNX and SMI you would need to have both SMI and NGiNX in place and produce the rollout configuration for both.

 ```yaml